 Another way to consolidate debt is by enrolling in a debt settlement program like the one we offer here at Freedom Debt Relief.
-It consolidates your debt because instead of paying all your creditors each month, you will make one, affordable program payment each month.
+It consolidates your debt because instead of paying all your creditors each month, you will make one, affordable payment into the program each month.

-Technically, the monthly payments are not payments.
-They are actually deposits you make into a special purpose account that you control.
+Technically, these monthly payments are not payments.
+They are actually deposits you make into a Special Purpose Account that you control.
 Your goal is to continue depositing money into this FDIC-insured account until the amount becomes large enough that Freedom Debt Relief can approach your creditors and negotiate a lower payment on your debt.

 Once the balance of your account increases to be large enough, we begin contacting your creditors or representatives of your creditors to negotiate down the amount you owe.
 Then, you begin to pay that reduced amount until the debt is considered paid in full.

-Debt settlement may be the right strategy for you if you’re struggling with $15,000 or more in debt, want a single, low monthly program cost, want to resolve your debt faster than making minimum payments, and/or are worried that bankruptcy may be your only option.
+Debt settlement may be right for you if you’re struggling with $15,000+ in debt, want a low monthly cost, want to resolve your debt faster than making minimum payments, and/or are worried that bankruptcy may be your only option.

 And even though all debt settlement programs charge a fee, the savings Freedom Debt Relief could provide by significantly reducing the amount you owe creditors should still help you get out of debt faster and for less money on the whole.